5 Signs Your Loved One Is Drinking Too Much

 This includes a spouse, a friend, an employer, a co-worker, or a child.
 They may stay home from work or prefer drinking over their responsibilities.

-They may lash out when you question them about how much they drink, which makes it hard to know what to do if your loved one is drinking too much.
+They may lash out when you question them about how much they drink, making it hard to know what to do if your loved one is drinking too much.

 Can Drinking Too Much Lead To Alcoholism?

-Tolerance means that the person has been drinking long enough that they need to drink more alcohol to give them the same effect that they experienced the first few times.
+Tolerance means that the person has been drinking long enough they’ll need to drink more alcohol to give them the same effect that they experienced with a smaller amount.

-Dependence happens when the person has withdrawal symptoms when they haven’t had their drink, and addiction means they cannot stop drinking even if they suffer bad consequences.
+Dependence happens when the person has withdrawal symptoms from not drinking enough to feel “normal,” and addiction means they cannot stop drinking even if they suffer harmful consequences.

 Long-Term Risks Of Drinking Too Much

 Alcoholism comes with its own set of risks.
-These can include damage to the brain, the biliary system, and the cardiovascular system.
+These can include damage to the brain, the digestive system, and the cardiovascular system.

-They’re also more at risk for mental disorders, domestic violence, homicide, and suicide.
-Pregnant women who suffer from alcoholism put their babies at risk of fetal alcohol syndrome and sudden infant death syndrome.
+Pregnant women who suffer from alcoholism may additionally put their babies at risk of fetal alcohol syndrome and sudden infant death syndrome.

 What To Do If Your Loved One Is Drinking Too Much

-If you believe you or someone close to you may be drinking too much, contact one our treatment specialists today.
+If you believe you or someone close to you may be drinking too much, contact one of our treatment specialists today.
+We can help you, help them get their lives back on track.